-So what do we do?
-In my experience, the challenges can be grouped into one of three buckets: Culture, people and process.
+So, what to do?
+In my experience, the challenges can be grouped into one of three buckets: culture, people and process.
 Let’s look at these one by one.